nantunes/pentaho-viz-sandbox/docs/platform/visual/index.md

 dispatching [actions]({{site.refDocsUrlPattern | replace: '$', 'pentaho.visual.action'}}) and,
 for example, showing tooltips.

-For a better understanding see the [Bar/D3 sample](samples/bar-d3-sandbox), that walks you through creating a custom visualization having a [D3](https://d3js.org/)-based view.
+For a better understanding, see the [Bar/D3 sample](samples/bar-d3-sandbox), that walks you through creating a custom visualization having a [D3](https://d3js.org/)-based view.